klieret/everything-you-didnt-now-you-needed/slides.md

 info: |
   ## Everything you didn't know you needed

-  Tipps and tricks for python, shell and more
+  Tips and tricks for python, shell and more
 ---

 # Everything\* you didn't know you needed